 You may have heard that “sitting is the new smoking.”
 There’s still debate about just how unhealthy it is to sit for long periods, but few experts argue that it’s good for you.

 Studies have linked prolonged sitting – as in, a typical day at the office – to increased risk for certain cancers (according to WebMD), blood clots, obesity, cardiovascular disease, and other conditions.
-If you’re an office drone, starting and ending your workday on a bike and not in a car cabin can cut out a significant amount of daily sitting time.
+If you’re an office drone, starting and ending your workday on a bike and not in a car can cut out a significant amount of daily sitting time.

 Time & Productivity Considerations